open-iscsi/rtslib-fb/README.md

 ## Author

-RTSlib was developed by Datera, Inc. http://www.datera.io
+RTSLib was developed by Datera, Inc. http://www.datera.io

 The original author and current maintainer is